steeze-ui/components/README.md

 ### Use Underlying Parts

-Some components share the same parts, like both the `Select` and `TextField` use the `Label` Component, or the `Toggle` Component is just a styled and more user-friendly version of the `Switch` Component.
-By design you can use these parts via deep imports from the core folder:
+Some components share the same parts, like both `Select` and `TextField` use the `Label` Component or the `Toggle` Component is just a styled and more user-friendly version of the `Switch` Component.
+By design you can use these parts via deep imports from the core/parts folder:

 ```svelte
 <script>